-They took part in an emergency on-call arrangement with the local out of hour's dental service and the NHS 111 service.
+They took part in an emergency on-call arrangement with the local out of hours dental service and the111 out of hour's service.

 The practice website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.